Künzelsau: City arrangement

+Climate

 History

 It was first documented in the year 1098 as Künzelsau.
 Until 1802, the city was under a Ganerbengemeinschaft, which consisted of a varying number of members.
 In 1806 Künzelsau along with the Principality of Hohenlohe was joined to the Kingdom of Württemberg.
 In 1811 Künzelsau became the seat of the higher administrative division of the same name (since 1938: Künzelsau District).
 In 1892, the railway station was inaugurated in Künzelsau.

 Künzelsau was, in the late 18th and early 19th century, the centre point of emigration to the UK of pork butchers.
 The pioneers noticed a niche for speciality pork products in the rapidly growing English cities, especially those in the industrial north.
 Most married local women, but sent word home that a good living could be made in England, and others followed.

 In 1948, L. Hermann clothes factory (now the Mustang apparel Werke GmbH + Co.
 KG), produced the first jeans in Germany.

 In 1973, with the district reform, the former county seat of the district Künzelsau, became county seat of the new Hohenlohe district, which includes the old-district Öhringen and a small part of the old-district Buchen.